10 BEST STREET FOOD SPOTS IN COPENHAGEN

 Mostly this place is a weekend and summer thing, and if you are so fortunate to be in Copenhagen at exactly that time – check out Den Grønne Kødby at least for a beer.

 The Vesterbro area is a great place to enjoy the nightlife in Copenhagen.
-Be careful around Istedgade as it gets a bit dodgy at night, and always travel with good international travel insurance and preferably use an anti-theft travel bag.
+Be careful around Istedgade as it gets a bit dodgy at night.

 You find Den Grønne Kødby at Slagtehusgade, 1715 København, Danmark